smooth80/bouncer.js/README.md

 };
 ```

-## Full Application (Chat) Example:

-To run below example you can run:
+### To above example you can run:

 ```bash
 yarn test:chat
 ```

+And visit `http://localhost:8080` in your favourite Chrome browser or other.

 ## Configuration